 About Barratt London:

-At Barratt London you will find great new build homes in amazing locations around the capital.
-Head to our Home page and use the search bar to explore all available developments.
-Browse available plots at the closest developments to Central London and new homes in North London, and don’t forget to take a look at our offers to see how we can help you move, including Help to Buy London.
+At Barratt London you will find great new build homes in London at amazing locations around the capital.
+Head to our Home page and use the search bar to explore all available new developments in London.
+Browse available plots at the closest developments in Central London and new homes in North London, and don't forget to take a look at our low deposit offers to see how we can help you move.